drg-greybox/drg-greybox.github.io/docs/about.markdown

 <img style="float: right; padding-left:10px" src="tim_pic.jpg">

-Tim is a lecturer in the Dynamics Research Group (DRG), part of the Department of Mechanical Engineering at The University of Sheffield.
+Dr Tim Rogers is a lecturer in the Dynamics Research Group (DRG), part of the Department of Mechanical Engineering at The University of Sheffield.
 He has completed both his MEng in Mechanical Engineering and his PhD at Sheffield, the title of which was "Towards Bayesian System Identification: With Application to SHM of Offshore Structures".
 His work focusses on application of Machine Learning and Bayesian statistical methods to problems in structural dynamics in particular those within nonlinear system identification and Structural Health Monitoring (SHM).

   * [Google Scholar](https://scholar.google.co.uk/citations?user=k2ZHf3cAAAAJ&hl=en)